-Once placement assessments are completed, students need to meet with the Academic Advisor to review program requirements and to make recommendations specific to the selected program major.
+Once placement assessments are completed, students need to meet with the Academic Advising Coordinator to review program requirements and to make recommendations specific to the selected program major.
 Students should plan to spend approximately 30 minutes with the advisor for the first advising session.
 In the advising session a graduation plan will be developed.
 The Advisor can help:

-- Review assessment exam test scores:
+- Review assessment exam test scores;

 - Discuss the different programs SCAC offers;

 - Choose a program of study;

 - Understand program requirements;

 - Learn about transfer opportunities; and,

 - Connect with support services.

 Advising is available on a drop-in basis with the Academic Advisor and other Student Services personnel.
+The Academic Advising Coordinator provides a scheduling link, and students an choose in person, telephone, or Zoom advising sessions.
 Students can also schedule an advising appointment by calling 928-475-2016.
 Students may also talk with faculty and other staff members about their programs of study.
 If an Academic Advisor is unavailable for advising, another Student Services staff member will be available.
 Students may request an over the phone advising session if they are unable to meet during college hours of operation.